BotYue/ELE-292-Lab-SU/Lab 2 Impulse Response/Lab 2 Main Task 3.md

 #### :pencil2:  Report Item 3-c
 Theoretical response calculation.

-Baed on the experiment, plug in the numbers of $R$, $L$, $A$ into the equation you got back in Task 1:
+Baed on the experiment, plug in the values of $R$, $L$, $A$ into the equation you got back in Task 1:

 $$V_{out}(t) = ???$$